Header Logo Recover

 Please remember the following safety tips when cleaning:

-• NEVER mix bleach with ammonia or any other cleaner.
+• Never mix bleach with ammonia or any other cleaner.

 • Wear rubber or other non-porous boots, gloves, and eye protection.